kattrali/dotfiles/init/README.md

 # systemk

-Initializes a new OS X system:
+Configures a new OS X installation:

 * Sets useful defaults for existing applications
 * Installs homebrew and the bundle package list (Brewfile)